cbusta/msearch-1asset/README.md

 money that becomes persistent across periods.
 In this model, agents accumulate only one asset (money).

-For a description of the model and the numerical method used to solve it, see the appendix for "*The Redistributive Effects of Changes in Public Liquidity*" in [my research webpage](https://cbustamante.co/research).
+For a description of the model and the numerical method used to solve it, see the appendix for "*The Long-Run Redistributive Effects of Monetary Policy*" in [my research webpage](https://cbustamante.co/research).
 The file `apx_1asset.pdf` in this repo, provides the relevant pages of said appendix.

 ## Contents